Mechanism Design for Value Maximizers: Characterizing Mechanisms for Single-Parameter Domains

-In standard settings, it is known that any monotone allocation rule is incentive compatible~\cite{myerson81, archer01}; we find that the same is true for value maximizers.
-This auction has very simple prices: the payment is the minimum total value ($v=tx$) required to maintain the same allocation $x$:

-\begin{theorem} For simple value maximizers in a single parameter domain, a mechanism is truthful and individually rational if and only if it is monotone in the standard sense.
-Prices are computed for a bid $b_i$ by finding the minimum (infimum) bid $\underline b_i$ that achieves the same allocation $x_i(b_{-i},b_i)$ and setting $p_i(b_{-i})=\underline b_i x_i(b_{-i},b_i)$.
+\begin{theorem} For simple value maximizers in a single parameter domain, a mechanism is truthful (DSIC-AE) if and only if the allocation is monotone and the price is the minimum value required to get the same allocation: \begin{itemize} \item {\em (monotonicity)} $[x_i(z, v_{-i})> x_i(v)]\Leftrightarrow[z>v_i]$ almost everywhere \item {\em (pricing)} $p_i(v)=\inf_{z|x_i(z, v_{-i})=x_i(v)}zx_i(v)$ \end{itemize} \end{theorem} \begin{corollary} For any monotone $x_i$, the mechanism that charges $p_i(v)=\inf_{z|x_i(z, v_{-i})=x_i(v)}zx_i(v)$ is DSIC-AE. \end{corollary} This corollary follows because the $\inf$ only differs from the $\min$ where $x$ is discontinuous, and a monotone function is continuous almost everywhere (discontinuities are countable and therefore have measure zero).

-When $\underline b_i$ is always the minimum, the mechanism is DSIC; otherwise, the mechanism is DSIC-AE because a bidder with type $\underline b_i$ will want to lie. \end{theorem}